 Nelson Mandela’s early life

-Nelson Mandela was born on the 18th July 1918 in the village of Mvezo, in an area of South Africa called Transkei.
-His father’s name was Henry, and his mother’s Nosekeni Fanny.
+Nelson Mandela was born on the 18th July 1918 in the village of Mvezo, which is located in an area of South Africa called Transkei.
+His father’s name was Henry, and his mother was called Nosekeni Fanny.

 As a youngster, little Nelson was actually called Rolihlahla – it wasn’t until he was seven that a teacher at school gave him the name ‘Nelson’, and it stuck!

-And check this out… Little Nelson was born into royalty!
-His father, Henry, was chief of a tribe in south Africa called the Tembu, and his great grandfather was the tribe’s king!
-Sadly, his father died when he was just nine years old.
+And check this out… Nelson was born into royalty!
+His father, Henry, was chief of a tribe in South Africa called the Tembu, and his great grandfather was the tribe’s king!
+But sadly, Nelson was just twelve years old when his father died.

 Nelson studied hard at school and later attended the University of Fort Hare, the South African Native College.
 He then moved to the city of Johannesburg to study law at the University of the Witwatersrand, before qualifying as a lawyer in 1942, aged 24.